Business, Management, and Financial

 Financial Compliance

-Colby Community College has a significant investment in its fixed assets, which are comprised of land, buildings, and fixed and moveable equipment.
-These fixed assets are used to carry on the College’s primary missions of instruction and public service.
-An item is considered a fixed (or capital) asset if it is owned or considered owned by the college, is held for operations for more than one year and its acquisition value is $5,000 or more individually or as an operating unit for equipment.
+An item is considered a fixed, or capital, asset if it is owned or considered owned by the College, is held for operations for more than one year, and its acquisition value is $5,000 or more, individually or as an operating unit, for equipment.
 This includes all items gifted to the College as well as purchases made with donated funds.
-All fixed assets are owned or deemed accountable by the College and not a specific individual, department or other operating unit.
+All fixed assets are owned or deemed accountable by the College and not a specific individual, department, or other operating unit.

-Fixed assets are recorded at cost at date of acquisition for purchased items.
+Fixed assets are recorded at cost at the date of acquisition for purchased items.
 Donated items are recorded at fair market value on the date received.
 Depreciation is calculated on the straight-line basis over the estimated useful life of each class of depreciable asset.
 Estimated lives range from 3 to 50 years.
 Since land does not have an estimated useful life, it is not depreciated.

 Guidelines have been established to help College departments and personnel ensure that the College’s fixed assets are acquired, safeguarded, controlled, disposed of, and accounted for in accordance with state and federal regulations, audit requirements, and generally accepted accounting principles.